Krittika25/TIPs_sorghum/README.md

 # TIP (Transposable-element Insertion site Polymorphism) identification in sorghum
 This pipeline was adapted from the one presented by Xu Cai et al. in their paper 'Transposable element insertion: a hidden major source of domesticated phenotypic variation in *Brassica rapa*'.
-Most of the scripts were used without major alterations but the ones that were modified are available here.
+Most of the scripts were used without major alterations but the ones that were modified are indicated as such.
 Their GitHub page can be accessed at https://github.com/caixu0518/ITIPs

 The files used and created by this pipeline can be found at /nobackup/cooper_research/krittikak/TIP_pipeline/smartie-sv